request

 The Importance of Early Legal Intervention

 If you have been charged with theft under 720 ILCS 5/16-1, it is crucial to seek legal representation as soon as possible.
-Early intervention by a skilled attorney can make a significant difference in the outcome of your case.
+With the new Cook County State’s Attorney prioritizing theft prosecutions, early intervention by a skilled attorney can make a significant difference in the outcome of your case.
 Andrew M. Weisberg will take immediate action to protect your rights, gather evidence, and develop a defense strategy tailored to your specific situation.

 Andrew M. Weisberg: Committed to Your Defense